melissawen/melissawen.github.io/_posts/2020-08-12-end_of_endless.md

 4. https://patchwork.freedesktop.org/patch/381344/?series=80043
 5. https://patchwork.freedesktop.org/series/80162/

-When it all seemed to come to an end, a fourth person appeared, raising doubts about other VKMS parts.
+And when it all seemed to come to an end, a fourth person appeared, raising doubts about other VKMS parts and that, in a way, was related to the problem at hand.

 And that was amazing!
 There's still a lot of work out there!

 Now I'm still a little tired of it, but I'll try to make a more technical post about the solution.
 I changed the context, going back to that will give me a